December 1, 2021 By College Ave Student Loans

 When researching student loan refinance interest rates, you’ll likely come across a choice of fixed and variable interest rates.
 Fixed interest rates will stay the same for the life of the loan, while variable rates fluctuate with the market index.
 This means that variable rates will go up or down to adjust to bank lending practices.
 Lenders will use a benchmark index rate to set their interest rate percentages.
-College Ave and other lenders use the London Interbank Offered Rate (LIBOR) as their benchmark, which is the standard interest rate banks pay when lending money to each other.
+College Ave and other lenders use the Secured Overnight Financing Rate (SOFR) as their benchmark, which is the standard interest rate banks pay when lending money to each other.
+Previously many banks and lenders used the London Interbank Offered Rate (LIBOR), but that benchmark is being retired.
 Since rates will move up and down according to the market, you’ll want to make sure you refinance when rates are lower.

 3. Loan Terms

 First, consider the terms of your original loan or loans.
 Some private student loans may have pre-payment fees that could set you back.
 Remember, when you refinance your student loans technically, you are paying off your first loan early.
 Pre-payment fees could negatively affect the interest rate your new lender offers you.
 College Ave does not charge fees for early payment but your original lender may have.

 Another thing to keep in mind is the length of your new loan term.
 Typically, the shorter the loan term you select, the lower the interest rate you will be offered but this could mean higher monthly payments.
 The longer the loan term, the higher the interest rate but likely the lower your monthly payment.
 You’ll need to decide what works best for your unique financial situation.